knaaga/AB-Testing/README.md

 # AB-Testing: E-Learning Webpage Change Implementation

 ## Project Overview
 AB testing, also known as split testing refers to a randomized experimentation process where in, two versions of a user-experience based product like a webpage or an application are compared to determine which one performs better against a specific objective.
 It is a commonly used technique for enchancing the performance of digital assets and provides data-driven, throughly informed decisions about the new initiative that is being tested.
-In this project, AB testing was used to evaluate two different experiments by an e-learning company where a changes to an existing webpage were tested with the goal of inreasing free enrollments and user retention.
+In this project, AB testing was used to evaluate two different experiments by an e-learning company where changes to an existing webpage were tested with the goal of increasing free enrollments and user retention.

 #### Dependencies
 - numpy